Cycling74/min-api/doc/GuideToAudio.md

 }
 ```

-The **panner~** example has two audio inputs and produces two audio outputs.
+The **min.panner~** example has two audio inputs and produces two audio outputs.
 This is specified in the initial class definition, and the function signature of the call operator must match — meaning that it must take two `sample` arguments and return two samples in a `samples<2>`  container.

 ```c++
 class panner : public signal_routing_base<panner>, public sample_operator<2,2> {